-Whether you’re looking to attend college upon graduating from high school or you’re wishing to transfer in to our undergraduate program, here’s how to apply.
-To initiate your undergraduate application, return the Application Form and the requisite application fee.
+To start your application, return the application form and the requisite application fee.
 Then follow up with the supplemental information required for the level of enrollment you indicate on the form (matriculating, non-matriculating or auditor).
 The following supplemental information can be submitted at a later date, but will need to be received before your file will be recommended to the Admission Committee.
 As an applicant, you are either a matriculating student (full or part-time student pursuing a degree), a non-matriculating student (taking classes for credit but not pursuing a degree) or an auditor (attending classes but not participating in discussion or assignments).
 Based on your desired level of enrollment, you may be required to fulfill all or some of the following supplementary information requirements.

 1. Submit Application Form